gsisko/CLCLBackup/Website_Content/Tutorials/_drafts/Advanced_Data_Logging.markdown

 Prerequisites
 ---------------
-If you are unfamiliar with how to log data from our Motor controller's using the *Run Tab* of Roborun+, please consult our [Data Logging Tutorial].

 This article also assumes that you are familiar with general RoboteQ terminology, including our operating modes (*Open Loop*, *Closed Loop*, etc.) and some of the internal interfaces for commanding values from our motor controller (*Motor Commands*, *Feedback Signal*, etc.).
 If you are not familiar with any of these terms in the context of RoboteQ products, please consult our [User Manual].